SAP-archive/kubernetes-deployment-orchestrator/doc/tutorial.md

 ### Helm subcharts

-This is mostly the same as the example above, except that `helm template` is used for templating and `helm upgrade -i` fro application.
+This is mostly the same as the example above, except that `helm template` is used for templating and `helm upgrade -i` for application.

 ```python
 def init(self):